 • The cohort nature of the program allows you to build relationships and network with classmates, faculty, and staff.

-• You will learn standard IQ, EQ, EF, adaptive, skill-based, and achievement test assessment processes.
+• You will learn standard IQ, EF, adaptive, skill-based, and achievement test assessment processes.

 Archived Webinar